Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search across the nTop knowledge base to find relevant information, code examples, API references, and guides.'
-It specifies the action (search), the resource (nTop knowledge base), and the scope, distinguishing it from sibling tools like query_docs_filesystem.
+The description clearly states a specific action: 'Search across the nTop knowledge base' to find relevant information, code examples, API references, and guides.
+It distinguishes itself from sibling tools like query_docs_filesystem_n_top by explicitly pointing to that tool for full page content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.